-International Auditing Standards define service organisations as third party organisations that provide services to the Authority that are part of its information systems relevant to financial reporting.
+International Auditing Standards (UK) define service organisations as third party organisations that provide services to the Authority that are part of its information systems relevant to financial reporting.
 We are required to obtain an understanding of the services provided by service organisations as well as evaluating the design and implementation of controls over those services.
 The table below summarises the service organisations used by the Authority and our planned audit approach.

-Service organisation Services provided Audit approach Sunderland City Council Financial services, provision of key financial systems and IT services.
-Systems provided for the Authority include: • general ledger; • pensions and payroll; • accounts payable and accounts receivable; and • treasury management.
-Although some officers are employed by Sunderland City Council, and some key systems are maintained by the Council, we have sufficient access to officers and systems, along with all of the relevant financial information we need, to conduct our audit of Tyne & Wear Fire and Rescue Authority.
+Items of account Service organisation Audit approach All: financial services, provision of key financial systems and IT services.
+Systems provided for the Authority include: general ledger; payroll; accounts payable and accounts receivable; and treasury management.
+Sunderland City Council We have sufficient access to officers and systems, along with all of the relevant financial information, to conduct our audit of Tyne and Wear Fire and Rescue Authority.
+Firefighter's Pension Fund Account - benefits payable (including calculation of any lump sums) West Yorkshire Pension Fund (WYPF) We have sufficient access to WYPF in order to conduct our audit.